kaidokert/fsfw/README.md

 Tasks

-* There are two different types of tasks
+There are two different types of tasks:
-** The PeriodicTask just executes objects that are of type ExecutableObjectIF in the order of the insertion to the Tasks.
+ * The PeriodicTask just executes objects that are of type ExecutableObjectIF in the order of the insertion to the Tasks.
-** FixedTimeslotTask executes a list of calls in the order of the given list.
+ * FixedTimeslotTask executes a list of calls in the order of the given list.
 This is intended for DeviceHandlers, where polling should be in a defined order.
 An example can be found in defaultcfg/fsfwconfig/pollingSequence

 ### Static Ids in the framework